Tolulope05/web-2.0-tutorial-/0x05- Terminal Demo/README.md

 |Basics: |
 -------------------------------
+`ni filename.extesion to create a file `
+`ni filename1, filename2, filename3 to create multiple files`

 type nul > app.js  - Creates a file called app.js
 copy con testfile.txt - creates a file that you can type something into call	calls a batch file from another one